GSA/digitalgov.gov/content/authors/nicolas-pjontek/_index.md

 email:

 # Bio — keep it under 50 words
-bio: "Nicolas Pjontek is the Acting Manager for canada.ca analytics, and the principal publisher of Service Canada in the Government of Canada"
+bio: "Nicolas Pjontek is the Acting Manager for canada.ca analytics, and the principal publisher of Service Canada in the Government of Canada."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: